 - Enter your username and password in the spaces given.

-- If more security verification processes are needed, complete them.
+- If additional security verification processes are required, please complete them.

-- Upon successful authentication, go to the dashboard of the portal.
+- Upon successful authentication, navigate to the portal’s dashboard.

 - To upload the created TDS return file or to enter the necessary information directly, follow the instructions.